jasenmh/kubepi/README.md

 Machines with a hostname containing the string **server** will be configured as Kubernetes server nodes, otherwise they will be setup as worker nodes.

+## scripts
+These scripts are used to make the k8s nodes.

 ## references
 I try to keep a list of all the sources I use while setting up this cluster.